anitab-org/mentorship-backend/docs/code_of_conduct.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](https://geekfeminism.wikia.org/wiki/Conference_anti-harassment/Policy).

-Retrieved on November 22, 2016 from [Citizen Code of Conduct](http://citizencodeofconduct.org/).
+Retrieved on November 22, 2016 from http://citizencodeofconduct.org/